richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_fromDataExplorer.md

 * "We used Data Explorer to capture a significant amount of rich, historical data from a soon-to-be-deprecated, on-prem database"
 * "Most of the historical data is static, but a small percentage will change over time"
-* "We want to help business users search this data asset"
+* "We want to help business users search this data asset using a shareable and secure app"

 ## Required Infrastructure
 This solution requires the following resources: